Polynomially Over-Parameterized Convolutional Neural Networks Contain Structured Strong Winning Lottery Tickets: Related Work

-\paragraph*{SLTH} Put roughly, research on the SLTH revolves around the following question: \begin{question} Given an error margin $\eps > 0$ and a target neural network $f_{\mathrm{target}}$, how large must an architecture $f_\mathrm{random}$ be to ensure that, with high probability on the sampling of its parameters, one can prune $f_\mathrm{random}$ to obtain a subnetwork that approximates $f_\mathrm{target}$ up to output error $\eps$? \end{question}
+Put roughly, research on the SLTH revolves around the following question: \begin{question} Given an error margin $\eps > 0$ and a target neural network $f_{\mathrm{target}}$, how large must an architecture $f_\mathrm{random}$ be to ensure that, with high probability on the sampling of its parameters, one can prune $f_\mathrm{random}$ to obtain a subnetwork that approximates $f_\mathrm{target}$ up to output error $\eps$? \end{question}

-\cite{malachProvingLotteryTicket2020a} first proved that, for dense networks with ReLU activations, it was sufficient for $f_\mathrm{random}$ to be twice as deep and polynomially wider than $f_\mathrm{target}$. \cite{orseauLogarithmicPruningAll2020a} showed that the width overhead could be greatly reduced by sampling parameters from a hyperbolic distribution. \cite{PensiaRNVP20} improved the original result for a wide class of weight distribution, requiring only a logarithmic width overhead, which the authors proved to be asymptotically optimal. \cite{daCunhaNV22} generalised those results with optimal bounds to CNNs with non-negative inputs, which \cite{Burkholz22} extended to general inputs and to residual architectures. \cite{Burkholz22} also reduced the depth overhead to a single extra layer and provided results that include a whole class of activation functions. \cite{Burkholz23} obtained similar improvements to dense architectures. \cite{FischerB21} modified many of the previous arguments to take into consideration networks with non-zero biases. \cite{FerbachTGB22} further generalised previous results on CNNs to general equivariant networks. \cite{DiffenderferK21} obtained similar SLTH results for binary dense neural networks within polynomial depth and width overhead, which \cite{SreenivasanRSP22} improved to logarithmic overhead.
+\citet{malachProvingLotteryTicket2020a} first proved that, for dense networks with ReLU activations, it was sufficient for $f_\mathrm{random}$ to be twice as deep and polynomially wider than $f_\mathrm{target}$. \citet{orseauLogarithmicPruningAll2020a} showed that the width overhead could be greatly reduced by sampling parameters from a hyperbolic distribution. \citet{PensiaRNVP20} improved the original result for a wide class of weight distribution, requiring only a logarithmic width overhead, which the authors proved to be asymptotically optimal. \citet{daCunhaNV22} generalised those results with optimal bounds to CNNs with non-negative inputs, which \citet{Burkholz22} extended to general inputs and to residual architectures. \citet{Burkholz22} also reduced the depth overhead to a single extra layer and provided results that include a whole class of activation functions. \citet{Burkholz23} obtained similar improvements to dense architectures. \citet{FischerB21} modified many of the previous arguments to take into consideration networks with non-zero biases. \citet{FerbachTGB22} further generalised previous results on CNNs to general equivariant networks. \citet{DiffenderferK21} obtained similar SLTH results for binary dense neural networks within polynomial depth and width overhead, which \citet{SreenivasanRSP22} improved to polylogarithmic overhead.
+After the conference version of this work appeared, \citet{XiongLK23} studied the SLTH allowing perturbations on the random weights of the initial network, obtaining results with lower overparameterization requirements.
+Later, \citet{natale2024} gave guarantees on the size of the lottery ticket (inside the random network) w.r.t.\ the target network.
+Finally, \citet{khumar2025quantization} investigated the theoretical guarantees of the SLTH when the random network can only have quantized weigths.